 In addition to foundational skills, our program focuses on meeting the needs of the whole child: social studies, science, art and music are integrated throughout the curriculum.
-Powerful learning experiences, including "hands-on" learning and exploration, are an integral part every elementary student's school day.
-In addition, site-based opportunities are provided for socialization experiences.
-This home school program is located on the beautiful Roseland Creek Elementary campus, along fifth and sixth graders receiving classroom-based instruction in 2020-21, phasing out by the end of 2021-22.
+Powerful learning experiences, including "hands-on" learning and exploration, are an integral part every elementary students school day.